AY2425S2-CS2113-T12-2/tp/docs/team/shengbin-101.md

 - Wrote the implementation details for:
     - Section on Adding Loans
     - Section on Search Title
-    - Section on Save/Load Inventory
-    - Section on Save/Load Loans
+    - Section on Save/Load Inventory and Loans
-- Added UML diagrams for:
+- Added Sequence Diagrams for:
-    - Sequence Diagram for Adding Loans.
+    - Sequence Diagram for Adding Loans
-    - Sequence Diagram for Save/Load Inventory.
+    - Sequence Diagram for Save/Load Inventory
-    - Sequence Diagram for Save/Load Loans.
+    - Sequence Diagram for Save/Load Loans

 #### **Contributions to Team-Based Tasks**
 - Maintained the issue tracker and managed milestones.